tgarg-splunk/splunk-operator/docs/PremiumApps.md

 ### Upgrade Steps

 To upgrade ES, all that is required is to move the new ES package into the specified AppFramework bucket.
 This will initiate a pod reset and begin the process of upgrading the new version.

+* The upgrade process will preserve any knowledge objects that exist in app local directories.

+* Be sure to check the [ES upgrade notes](https://docs.splunk.com/Documentation/ES/latest/Install/Upgradetonewerversion#Version-specific_upgrade_notes) for any version specific changes.

 ### Troubleshooting